arshxyz/webtypist/README.md

 - Dvorak (d) Series

 ## How do I make my own lesson?
 All lessons on webtypist are GNU typist `.typ` files which are inside the `/public` folder of this repository.
 Have a look at `demo.typ` to understand the basic commands used.
-Open [webtypist](https://webtypist.vercel.app) and click the "Make your own lesson" button to see how `demo.typ` runs
+Open [webtypist](https://webtypist.vercel.app) and click the "Make your own lesson" button to see how `demo.typ` runs.

+To learn more check the [GNU Typist Manual](https://www.gnu.org/software/gtypist/doc/gtypist.html#Script-file-commands)